zopefoundation/z3c.table/src/z3c/table/README.txt

     </tbody>
   </table>

-We can also reverse the sort order:
+We can also reverse the sorting order:

   >>> sortingTable.sortOrder = 'reverse'
   >>> sortingTable.update()